highlight/highlight/blog-content/5-strategies-monitor-health.md

 ## **Performance Stats**

-In the previous section, we discussed how it’s crucial for your web application to always be available for your users.
+In the previous section, we discussed how it's crucial for your web application to always be available for your users.
 The next step is asserting how performant it is when users actually use it!

 Modern web applications are comprised of several components: the user interface, web servers, database servers, storage services, and load balancers, just to mention a few.
 How performant your users find your web application is based on how well these components work in unison.
-A web application that responds to user interactions slowly and has a poor user experience leads to frustrated customers and can tarnish your brand’s image.
+A web application that responds to user interactions slowly and has a poor user experience leads to frustrated customers and can tarnish your brand's image.

 The way web applications are developed today is in continuous cycles, and each release might affect how it performs, which suggests the way users use your application should be constantly monitored for performance issues.
 This is where web performance monitoring tools shine, as they give relevant insights into how your web application performs, making it easier to pinpoint the location of performance issues to make troubleshooting easier.